ERATOMMSD/FalStar-MAB/README.md

 1. Open Matlab;

-2. clone Breach from https://github.com/decyphir/breach, and reset it to version 1.2.13, and name it as 'breach_1213'
+2. clone Breach from https://github.com/decyphir/breach, and reset it to version 1.2.13.
+Put it under 'src/' and name it as 'breach_1213'.

 3. move to folder “FalStar-MAB/src/breach 1213/” of the cloned repository (either from command line or using the browsing facilities of the GUI);